StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 - Added unique I.D. for card sorting
 - Card layout and styling for light and dark mode
 - Wrote a script to populate a vocabulary section of all previously defined words on the card
-- Gave definitions furigana that is made visible on mouse hover/click on mobile
+- [Generated furigana](https://ankiweb.net/shared/info/678316993) that is made visible on mouse hover/click on mobile
 - Wrote a script to extract all keywords and make them bold on the card front.
-- Populated a `Word` field for the target word which allows for duplicate detection when using Yomitan extension.
+- Populated a `Word` field for the target word, which allows for [duplicate detection](https://yomitan.wiki/anki/#flashcard-creation) when using [Yomitan](https://yomitan.wiki/) extension.
-- Wrote a script to get sentence pitch accent graph from [OJAD](https://www.gavo.t.u-tokyo.ac.jp/ojad/eng/phrasing/index)
+- Wrote a [script](https://github.com/StyraxBenzoin/ojad-pitch-graph-downloader) to get sentence pitch accent graph from [OJAD](https://www.gavo.t.u-tokyo.ac.jp/ojad/eng/phrasing/index)
 - Added keyword [pitch accent](https://ankiweb.net/shared/info/148002038)
 - Used [local audio server](https://github.com/yomidevs/local-audio-yomichan) and the [generate batch audio](https://github.com/DillonWall/generate-batch-audio-anki-addon) add-on to add word audio.
 - Used [Voicepeak](https://www.ah-soft.com/voice/6nare) to generate missing sentence audio that wasn't completed in the Master and Champion decks